-Definition: For celiac vessel management, indicate the location of the extra-anatomic
+Definition: For celiac vessel management, indicate the location of the extra-anatomic bypass location.
+If more than one location was bypass, select all that apply.

 Intent/Clarification: An extra-anatomic bypass refers to any bypass graft that is placed outside of the normal anatomic vascular pathway to provide blood flow following or as part of that strategy.